Can being hit in the breast cause cancer? Do deodorants raise your risk? Is there a link between breast cancer and bras?

 Research has shown that BPA consumed at current levels is not a health concern.

-Myth 9: Mobile phones cause breast cancer
+Myth 9: mobile phones cause breast cancer

-Some people worry that radio waves produced and received by mobile phones may pose a health risk, especially if they keep their phone in their breast pocket.
+Some people worry that radio waves produced and received by mobile phones may be a health risk, especially if they keep their phone in their breast pocket.
 These radio waves are a type of low-energy, non-ionising radiation.
 This type of radiation also includes visible light, ultraviolet (UV) and infrared radiation.

 While it’s not possible to isolate any one factor as a cause of breast cancer, there’s currently no evidence that radio waves from mobile phones cause breast cancer or increase the risk of developing it.

-Myth 10: Having your nipple pierced increases the risk of breast cancer
+Myth 10: having your nipple pierced increases the risk of breast cancer

 Nipple piercings have become a popular trend.
 But there’s currently no evidence that having pierced nipples increases the likelihood of developing breast cancer.
 However, the area pierced is at risk of infection, at the time of the piercing and as long as you wear the jewellery, possibly even longer.